Breadcrumb

 Separation anxiety

-Beginning around 6 months of age, your baby begins to feel uneasy when you go away.
-Starting around 9 to 12 months of age, he or she may cry and react strongly when you leave.
+Starting around 6 months of age, your baby begins to feel uneasy when you go away.
+Starting around 9 to 12 months of age, your baby may cry and react strongly when you leave.
 This is called separation anxiety, or separation protest.
-You can help your baby manage these emotions by making sure your child is well-rested and well-fed before you leave.
+You can help your baby manage these emotions by making sure that your child is well-rested and well-fed before you leave.
 It may also help to distract your baby, such as with a favourite toy.

 Promoting Healthy Growth and Development